 Use your own words, of course, but you could reply something to the effect of: “You know what?
 I don’t really know why you said that, but I don’t want to go out on a date just to get it over with.
 I date to grow relationships.
 If you’re not interested in that, I’d really rather go ahead and call this date over now.
 Your call.”

 I’m not recommending you break off all relations with this person and disconnect your phone.
-I’m saying, that you should respond to disrespect with a respectful reply that makes clear to your date that you take dating seriously because you take relationships seriously and that you respect them too much to let them get away with sarcastic or aloof comments that are really only funny on TV sitcoms (or TOP10 lists).
+I’m saying, that you should respond to disrespect with a honorable reply that makes clear to your date that you take relationships seriously and that you respect them too much to let them get away with sarcastic or aloof comments that are really only funny on TV sitcoms (or TOP10 lists).

 Now you’re going to find out something from their response to your reply.
 It may not be something you want to know, but it most assuredly will be something you need to know.